silvafj/BBK-MSCCS-2017-19/DOC.md

 The first device prototype used the same algorithm from the exploration phase and it was a complete disaster, where dozens of dummies were crushed during testing.

-After further research, I came across Dijkstra's algorithm that returns the shortest path between two nodes and guaranties that *Philip Hammond* can escape the cavern.
+After further research, I came across Dijkstra's algorithm that returns the shortest route between two nodes and guaranties that *Philip Hammond* can escape the cavern.

 Thus, the current device has the following functionality:
-* Uses the map of the cavern the to decide the shortest path to the exit;
-* Along the path to the exit will pick up gold from the floor;
+* Identifies all the map locations having gold;
+* Calculates the route with most gold and within the time window to escape;
-* Calculates if there is enough time to pick up gold from closer locations;
+* Picks up gold while escaping.

 #### Limitations

-On big maps where we might be closer to the exit, the algorithm does not take advantage of the time to choose a longer route and pick more gold.
-To maximize the gold collection, an option will be to evaluate all the tiles in the map and generate more routes, sorted by total gold and excluding the ones that we can't escape.
+It might be possible to optimise the route selection to pick up more gold.

 ## Code

-Exploration and escaping logic was implemented in a single file, <code>src/student/Explorer.java</code>, with focus on keeping it short and efficient.
+* <code>src/student/EscapeFinder.java</code> contains the algorithm to
+  * find the shortest route from any given node to another node
+  * find the route between Philip's location and the exit having most gold that can be collect within the time remaining
+* <code>src/student/Explorer.java</code> provides the class used by the device to execute the exploration and escape
+* <code>src/student/OrbFinder.java</code> contains the DFS algorithm to find the route to the Orb